1. Products

 The open source VectorMath library allows software developers to perform various types of Vector operations inside their Mac and iOS Swift applications.
 The library provides a comprehensive set of vector operations, including addition, subtraction, scaling, dot product, cross product, and normalization.
 These operations are optimized to ensure fast and efficient calculations.
 The following example shows how software developers can creating vectors, matrices, or quaternions with just a few lines of code.

-Create Vectors and Perform Operations on It via Swift API
+How to Create Vectors and Perform Operations on It via Swift API?

 import VectorMath